Water Conservation & Environment

 The Rancho Santa Fe Association is adapting to and addressing the changing culture of water in California.
 The Rancho Santa Fe Association Parks and Recreation Department is focused on creating a long-term sustainable environment that is compatible with the historic landscape and architectural features of the community.

 The Association is transitioning the landscape into a palette that requires less water, is easier to maintain and enhances the natural setting of Rancho Santa Fe.
 By removing turf and incorporating plants and trees indigenous to the area, the Association is promoting natural landscaping by example.
 The Association is also updating its irrigation systems to increase efficiency and conserve water.
-The 2015 water reductions levels mandated by the Santa Fe Irrigation District have been consistently met.

 The Association is currently studying the feasibility of lessening the area’s dependence on outside water resources in two ways -- through reclaimed and well water on golf course property.
 Efforts are ongoing to create a fire-safe community with increased tree maintenance and focused open space management.
 Residents are encouraged to reduce water through irrigation improvements and planting choices.